Box City Curriculum

 High school participants: Leadership skills

-College participants, Business, and Government groups: Math, Writing, History, Music, Art, and Citizenship
+College participants, Business, Government: Math, Writing, History, Music, Art, and Citizenship

 Box City is valuable as a teaching tool for adults as well.
-Architects have used it as an informal way to educate school district patrons about the issues and challenges, not just the design elements, which are a part of any new school planning process.
+For example, architects have used it as an informal way to educate school district patrons about the issues and challenges, not just the design elements, which are a part of any new school planning process.

 Elected Officials: It is an opportunity to invite your city planner, council person, and mayor to see what good ideas might be tried in your neighborhood or town.